 Ask your clinician to prescribe you Retin-A cream:

 Retin-A is known to encourage skin cell regeneration.
 These newly formed skin cells will replace damaged cells in the scarred area rapidly, thus preventing the scar tissues from accumulating and hardening.
-However, Retin-A creams are not sold at drug stores and require doctor’s prescription for their purchase.
+However, Retin-A creams are not sold at drug stores and require a doctor’s prescription for their purchase.

 Get some skin resurfacing treatment: